alimpfard/citron/README.md

 there are some examples in the `examples` directory.

 running the interpreter is quite simple: `ctr eval` in the directory that the file `eval` is.

+### Default Module Resolution
+A default module resolution path is assigned at build-time, which normally points to the data directory of the install;
+However, this can always be overridden by specifying an environment variable (CITRON_EXT_PATH by default).